 - Loss Trend Began to Worsen--Loss cost trends, particularly claim severity, started to increase toward the latter part of the 1990s.
 The number of large claims increased, but even losses adjusted to eliminate the distortions of very large claims began to deteriorate.
-This contributed to indicated rate increases in many states. - Loss Reserves Became Suspect--As of year-end 2001, aggregate loss reserve levels for the industry are considered suspect.
-Reserve reductions seem to have run their course.
-As mentioned earlier, the total medical malpractice insurance industry increased reserves for prior coverage year losses in 2000 and 2001, although results vary on a company-by-company basis.
-Some observers suggest that aggregate reserves will require further increases, particularly if severity trends continue or intensify. - Investment Results Have Worsened--Bond yields have declined and stock values are down from 1990s highs.
+This contributed to indicated rate increases in many states. - Loss Reserves are Strengthened --As the losses began to deteriorate, many insurers responded by strengthening their reserves.
+However, as of year-end 2003, the adequacy of the aggregate loss reserve levels for the industry is still being questioned despite the reserve strengthening recorded during the 2000-2003 period.
+The statistics for the earlier mentioned 29 companies have been better than the total industry, to date.
+Some observers suggest that aggregate reserves will require further increases, particularly if severity trends continue or intensify.

+- Investment Results Have Declined--Bond yields have declined from 1990's highs.
 The lower bond yields reduce the amount of expected investment earnings on a future policy that can be used to reduce prospective rates.
 A one percent drop in interest rates can be translated to a premium rate increase of two to four percent (assuming no changes in other rate components) due to the several year delay in paying losses on average.
 A 2.5 percent drop in interest rates, which has occurred since 2000, can translate into rate increases of between 5 percent and 10 percent.
-Note that this factor may discourage an insurer from maintaining market presence and also may discourage new entrants. - The Reinsurance Market Has hardened--Reinsurers' experience deteriorated as their results were affected by increased claim severity and pricing changes earlier in the decade.
+Note low investment yields may cause an insurer to reduce its market presence and also may discourage new entrants.
+The recent increases in yields may alleviate some of the pressure from this source. - The Reinsurance Market Has Hardened--Reinsurers' experience deteriorated as their results were affected by increased claim severity and pricing changes earlier in the decade.
 Because reinsurers generally cover the higher layers of losses, their results are disproportionately influenced by increases in claim severity.
 This, coupled with the broadly tightened reinsurance market after Sept.
-11, has caused reinsurers to raise rates substantially and tighten reinsurance terms for medical malpractice.
+11 2001, has caused reinsurers to raise rates substantially and tighten reinsurance terms for medical malpractice.

-The bottom line is that these changes require insurers to increase rates if they are to preserve their financial health and honor future claim payments.
+The bottom line is that these changes have required insurers to increase rates if they are to preserve their financial health and honor future claim payments.